-The separate financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss and investment property.
+The separate financial statements have been prepared under the historical cost convention, except for the financial assets at FVPL and investment property measured at fair value.

 The preparation of separate financial statements in conformity with PFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the separate financial statements are disclosed in Note 21.